bashrc2/epicyon/manual/manual.md

 ## Federated shares
 If you are the administrator of the instance then you can specify other instances with which your local shared items may be federated.
 Edit your profile and select the *Shares* section, then add the domain names of the instances to share with (one per line).
 If other instance administrators also configure their system to share with yours then this is the ideal mutualistic situation, increasing the set of things being shared.

+The technical implementation of federated shared items currently does not use ActivityPub, but instead a pull-based system more comparable to RSS/Atom.
+This is so that the people doing the sharing always remain in control of what they are sharing, and can withdraw a share at any time.
+A pull-based implementation also makes things considerably harder for spammers.

 # Search
 To search, select the magnifying glass icon from the top right of the centre column of the main timeline.
 This will take you to a separate screen where you can enter your search query.